List of book-burning incidents: The Diary of Anne Frank during a midsummer's party, Germany 2006

-On June 24, 2006, a bunch of men, aged between 24 and 28, threw a United States flag and a copy of The Diary of Anne Frank into a bonfire, first the flag, then the book, during a midsummer's party in German village Pretzien.
+On June 24, 2006, a group of men, aged between 24 and 28, threw a United States flag and a copy of The Diary of Anne Frank into a bonfire, first the flag, then the book, during a midsummer's party in German village Pretzien.
 They were supposedly members of a far-right group called Heimat Bund Ostelbien (East Elbian Homeland Federation), who also organized the party.

-Harry Potter books (in various American cities)
+Harry Potter books

-There have been several incidents of Harry Potter books being burned, including those directed by churches at Alamogordo, New Mexico and Charleston, South Carolina in 2006.
+There have been several incidents of Harry Potter books being burned, including those directed by churches at Alamogordo, New Mexico, and Charleston, South Carolina, in 2006.
 More recently books have been burnt in response to J.K.
-Rowling's stance on trans rights and comments on Donald Trump.
+Rowling's comments on Donald Trump, and to protest her gender-critical beliefs.

 Inventory of Prospero's Books (by proprietors Tom Wayne and W.E.
 Leathem)

 On May 27, 2007, Tom Wayne and W.E.
 Leathem, the proprietors of Prospero's Books, a used book store in Kansas City, Missouri, publicly burned a portion of their inventory to protest what they perceived as society's increasing indifference to the printed word.
 The protest was interrupted by the Kansas City Fire Department on the grounds that Wayne and Leathem had failed to obtain the required permits.